Uberspace/manual/source/basics-ssh.rst

 .. _ssh-using-linux:

-Using Linux, macOS, modern Windows 10, or any other Unix
+Using Linux, macOS, any other Unix, or modern Windows 10
 --------------------------------------------------------

 On Linux, macOS and practically every other Unix operating system, as well as Windows 10 since the September 2017 "Fall Creators Update" version, `OpenSSH <https://www.openssh.com/>`_